Code-Connect/TUM_Homework/README.md

 # Unit Tests for TUM Informatic's Homework

-## **Disclaimer: Do not solely rely on these Unit Tests for correction.
-Mistakes happen and sometimes things may slip past the tests. **
+## ** Disclaimer**: Do not solely rely on these Unit Tests for correction.
+Mistakes happen and sometimes things may slip past the tests.

 ### Availible Subjects
 * EIDI 1 WS16